ibm-messaging/event-streams-samples/kafka-python-console-sample/docs/Docker_Local.md

     docker build -t python-console-sample .
     ```

-2. Export the Event Streams instance credentials:
+2. Export the Event Streams for IBM Cloud instance credentials:

-    From the Event Streams instance dashboard, click `Service Credentials` and select or create a new one.
+    From the Event Streams for IBM Cloud instance dashboard, click `Service Credentials` and select or create a new one.
 Copy its content and export it as below:
     ```shell
     export VCAP_SERVICES='{
         "instance_id": "...",